 Whole series:

-Apache Spark architecture is based on two main abstractions:
+The Spark architecture relies on two key abstractions:

-• Partitions — a set of data splits associated with this RDD.
+- Partitions — a set of data chunks associated with this RDD.
 They are located at the cluster nodes.
-One partition — the minimum data batch that can be processed by each node of the cluster;
+One partition is the smallest data unit that can be processed by each node of the cluster.

-• Dependencies — a list of parent RDDs involved in the calculation, the so-called lineage graph;
+- Dependencies — lineage information, a list of parent RDDs involved in the calculation, the so-called lineage graph.
+This lineage graph allows RDDs to be recomputed if needed.

 Example: